 - Place flour salt and pepper in a shallow dish large enough to fit one piece of chicken at a time.

 - Place eggs in another similar-sized dish

 - Coat each chicken breast with flour then egg then dip it into the flour again.

 - Heat skillet add 2 tablespoons butter(the Land O Lakes butter with olive oil is perfect for this as no additional oil is needed-butter alone would burn)

-- *If you use regular butter add one tablespoon oil to each tablespoon butter.
+- *If you use regular butter add one tablespoon of oil to each tablespoon of butter.

 - Place chicken into heated skillet, cook chicken on medium, turning chicken to ensure even cooking.

-- If you need additional butter/oil add at a tablespoon at a time
+- If you need additional butter/oil add a tablespoon at a time

-- Remove chicken from pan, if there are bit and pieces leave them in the pan, they will add a great taste to the sauce.
+- Remove chicken from the pan, if there are bits and pieces leave them in the pan, they will add a great taste to the sauce.

 - Add 2 tablespoons butter (that same yummy butter with olive oil and sea salt)